Every Fitness Training Program Needs To Include These 3 Things

 Now that we have the foundational exercises selected, let's talk about how much of each you should perform.

-HOW MANY REPS SHOULD I DO?
+HOW MANY REPS SHOULD YOU DO IN YOUR TRAINING PROGRAM?

 The beauty of exercise is that you can perform different amounts of repetitions to obtain different desired effects.